East Germany–Israel relations

 The State of Israel and the German Democratic Republic never had official diplomatic relations throughout the latter's nearly forty years of existence.
 Even after the fall of the Berlin Wall no ambassadors were exchanged.
 The official policy of East Germany emphasized the necessity to differentiate between Jews and the Israeli state.
 This approach, stemming originally from the theories of Marx and Lenin on nationalism, class struggle, and the "irreconcilable struggle between socialism and imperialism" also served to counter accusations of antisemitism.
 In this context, a specific relationship or responsibility of the German people to the Jewish state was denied.
-Relations can be divided into 3 periods: positive neutrality (1948–1956), confrontation (1956–1985) and movement towards rapprochement (1986–1990).
+Relations can be divided into three periods: positive neutrality (1948–1956), confrontation (1956–1985) and movement towards rapprochement (1986–1990).

 History

-Positive neutrality

-The Socialist Unity Party of Germany (known by its German initials SED), the East German communist party, welcomed the 1947 decision of the United Nations to divide Palestine into an Arab and a Jewish state.
-A special announcement of the SED Central Committee early in 1948 stated the following: "We consider the foundation of a Jewish state an essential contribution enabling thousands of people who suffered greatly under Hitler's fascism to build a new life".
-Politburo member Paul Merker wrote on 24 February 1948 in Neues Deutschland, "The Jewish population has the sympathy and active assistance of all progressive forces.
-Especially the democratic forces in Germany are compelled to show their sympathy and readiness to help".